woxblom/DragListView/README.md

                 dragView.setBackgroundColor(dragView.getResources().getColor(R.color.list_item_background));
             }
         }

+  If you don't want items to automatically reorder when dragging you can disable that with the following code.
+This will do so you can swap two items instead of reorder one item as you are dragging.
+You should add a drop target drawable when using this feature to make it clear which item you will swap with when dropping.
+You can add either a background or foreground drop target drawable, or both.

+        mDragListView.setDisableReorderWhenDragging(true);
+        mDragListView.setDropTargetDrawables(myBackgroundDrawable, myForeGroundDrawable);

   For a board, which is a number of horizontal columns with lists, then use BoardView.
 For an example with custom animations check the sample code.
 A custom header view can also be used when adding a column.
 This can be any view and will be attached to